ojudz08/webscraping-projects/efc_jobs/README.md

 <!-- ABOUT PROJECT -->
 ### About Project

-Scrapes the job details from efinancialcareers UK for the past week and save it.
+Scrapes the job details from efinancialcareers UK for the last 24 hours and save it.

 ### What are the pre-requisites?